Cord Cutting Guides, News, and Reviews

 Former Suddenlink customers may be eligible for “new customer” deals as long as their previous account was in good standing and they haven’t disconnected in the past 30 days.
 Speaking to the retention department is one way for existing customers to get deals from their internet provider.

 The only things that top affordable, high-speed, and contract-free plans are plans without data caps.
-All Suddenlink high-speed internet plans are data cap-free.
+All Suddenlink high-speed internet plans are free of data caps.
 In the fine print for each plan, Suddenlink states that speeds might slow down during network congestion.
 That’s common for any internet provider, especially cable internet providers.
 Besides, the speed advertised for your plan is the maximum download speed, not the speed you’ll normally get.

 As a cord-cutter, I want an internet provider that offers high-speed internet, a strong Wi-Fi router, unlimited data, no obligations (contracts), and as many freebies as I can get.
 Suddenlink checks off all my boxes at a lower price than I thought possible.
 The only thing is, you have to sign up during a promotional period to get the best prices from them.
-The Internet 400 and Internet 1 Gig Unlimited Data plans have Suddenlink’s best promotional deals, but let the number of people and devices in your home dictate how much speed you should get.
+The Internet 500 and Internet 1 Gig plans have Suddenlink’s best promotional deals, but let the number of people and devices in your home dictate how much speed you should get.
 Either way, you’ll still get the best prices, smart Wi-Fi, and access to two streaming services.